When it comes to money, most people are fragile, scared, and don’t know what they’re doing.

 1. Emergency funds

 The whole purpose of an emergency fund is to give you a buffer when life decides to smack you in the face!
 You just never know what kind of emergency you might run into.
-Here are several different approaches to emergency funds:
+Check out my Ultimate Guide to Start and Build an Emergency Fund to get started!

 2. Live on one income